PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 ## Brief description about the solution
 This solution automates the Transit VPC solution with VM-Series.
 In the Transit VPC solution with VM-Series there are two VPCs.
- 1. A HUB VPC where Palo Alto Firewall devises will be deployed
+ 1. A HUB VPC where Palo Alto Firewall VM-Series firewalls will be deployed
  2. One or more Spoke VPCs located in one or more AWS accounts, where workloads are deployed

-All Spoke VPCs are connected to Palo Alto Firewall located in HUB VPC.
-All Spoke VPCs can talk to each other by transiting over Palo Alto (PA) servers located in HUB VPC.
-For redundancy, there will be a pair of PA server attached to a VPC and each of the node in the pair will be located in a different availability zone.
+All Subscriber VPCs are connected to the Firewalls located in the Transit VPC via IPsec tunnel.
+All Subscriber VPCs can talk to each other by transiting over the VM-Series located in Transit VPC when you enable route propagation on the AWS Subscriber private route table.
+For redundancy, the VM-Series firewalls will be located in a different availability zone.

 ## Architecture Diagram
 ![alt text](images/detailed-flowchart.png "Architecture Diagram")